Jahangir Harun

 Jahangir Harun SGP, ndc, afwc, psc is a retired major general in the Bangladesh Army.
-He was GOC of 33rd Infantry Division & Area Commander, Cumilla Area.
-Prior to join there, he served as Commandant of Bangladesh Institute of Peace Support Operation Training (BIPSOT).
+He was GOC of the 33rd Infantry Division and area commander, Cumilla Area.
+Prior to joining there, he served as commandant of Bangladesh Institute of Peace Support Operation Training (BIPSOT).

 Career

-He was Commission with 20th BMA Long Course on 23 June 1989.
-Harun served as Commander of PGR when he was Brigadier General.
-During Corona Pandemic he played a pivotal role to control to raise awareness about coronavirus.
-Under his supervision, 33 Infantry Division celebrated Armed Forces day by awarded one thousand freedom fighters and their families.
-He also serves at Chairman of Governing body including Mainamati Golf and Country Club.
+He was commissioned with the 20th BMA Long Course on 23 June 1989.
+Harun served as commander of the PGR when he was a brigadier general.
+During the Corona pandemic, he played a pivotal role to control to raise awareness about coronavirus.
+Under his supervision, 33 Infantry Division celebrated Armed Forces Day by awarded one thousand freedom fighters and their families.
+He also serves as chairman of the governing body of Mainamati Golf and Country Club.